 Also, in the second game, the scenes between the 2nd and 1st assassins cuts from one of the most serious moments to one of the funniest moments.

-The second game's post-credits additional cutscene, in which Diagla brings the player character (and, in the remake, Grovyle and everyone else) back into existence turned an unholyTear Jerker into the world's absolute best Crowning Moment of Heartwarming.
+The post-credits additional cutscene, in which Diagla brings the player character (and, in the remake, Grovyle and everyone else) back into existence turned an unholyTear Jerker into the world's absolute best Crowning Moment of Heartwarming.

 Pokemon Black 2 and White 2: During the intense, action-packed section of the main story between the scene where Team Plasma freezes Opelucid City and the epic showdowns aboard the Plasma Frigate and in the Giant Chasm, you have to get your 8th and final Gym Badge in a laid-back seaside resort town filled with blissful vacationers.
 Your rival won't even let you continue chasing down the villians until you get the badge.

 Elite Beat Agents: You play the game for a while and the tone of the game sets itself fairly clearly, it's downright wacky with Automobile CEO heirs playing Ninja, a speed freak taxi driver outrunning the law to get an expecting mother to the hospital et al, and then you get to Mission 12: A Christmas Gift.
 The opening FMV looks simple enough, a father heads out to a job and his young daughter asks for a girl teddy bear to go with her male one for Christmas.
 No problem there, will probably be some hilarious level dealing with getting the bear in question.
 The FMV jumps to a few months on, the mother states that the father's "had an accident" and "will not be able to come home".
 Wait, what?